jkrumow/TBFacetTableView/README.md

 ## Usage

-This pod consists of two classes:
+This pod consists of three classes:

 * `TBFacetTableViewCells` - which can configured to be shaped like facets or shards
 * `TBFacetTableViewCellConfigurator` - to configure the cells